 Arthur graduates with a doctorate in both obsessions he inherited from his folks.
 But the more he studies, the more he learns, the more he begins to believe that his father knew more about Atlantis than his tall tales would imply.
 He manages to trace some artifacts to dig sites, with still further clues.
-A jealous colleague publicizes that Arthur is hunting Atlantis, that he’s a fantasist.
+A jealous colleague publicizes that Arthur is hunting Atlantis, that he’s a fantasist, wasting the school’s money and threatening its good name.
 His funding dries up, just as he reaches the most expensive portion of his research: underwater excavation.
-Reluctantly, he finds an outside sponsor in Hyde and Seek, a family salvage company with a reputation for acquiring rare antiquities.
+Reluctantly, he finds an outside sponsor in Hyde and Seek, a family salvage company with a reputation for acquiring rare antiquities for the highest bidder.

 Arthur convulses, ‘drowning,’ before his eyes shoot open.
 He takes off his helmet, and touches the place on his neck where his gills are pulling in water to ‘breathe.’
-Arthur swims after Hyde, cutting the distance with great speed, and sabotages the elder Hyde’s tank, causing him to drop a container of treasure.
+Arthur swims after Hyde, cutting the distance with great speed, and sabotages the elder Hyde’s tank the same way Hyde sabotaged his, causing him to drop a container of treasure.
 He swims down for it, even as Arthur reaches out to him with his mind.
 “Leave it.
 Your oxygen is running out.”

 “Screw you,” Hyde thinks, “I’m not leaving empty-handed.”
 Then he realizes he didn’t ‘hear’ it with his ears, but in his head.
 “How am I hearing your thoughts?”